squid-cloud-samples/todo/frontend/public/tutorial.md

 }
 ```

 Now whenever a to-do is updated, the date is automatically updated from the backend!
 Triggers are a great way to take actions that you wouldn't want to make from the client because they are resource-intensive or involve accessing or changing data that the client shouldn't have access to.
-To test this feature, update an existing to-do and notice that the last updated value changes.
+To test this feature, check or uncheck an existing to-do and notice that the last updated value changes.

 To add a Scheduler that periodically runs to clean up the to-dos for us, click **Next**.